 Bat surveys generally consist of two stages, which applies to buildings, trees and other structures.

 Our licensed bat survey specialists are able to undertake all aspects of bat surveys including initial bat scoping surveys, dusk emergence and dawn re-entry flight activity surveys and remote monitoring.
-We have several years’ experience in the design and implementation of mitigation strategies for bats including the construction of bespoke bat roosts, bat exclusions and bat roost enhancement, as well as applying for European Protected Species licences for bats.
+We have many years’ experience in the design and implementation of mitigation strategies for bats.
+This includes the construction of bespoke bat roosts, bat exclusions and bat roost enhancement, as well as applying for European Protected Species licences for bats.

-More information about bats and survey techniques can be found in our articles – Bat Droppings, the Bat Year and Architectural Terms for Bat Surveyors, a Guide to Bat Mitigation and Horseshoe Bat Mitigation.
+More information about bats and survey techniques can be found in our articles – Bat Droppings, the Bat Year, Architectural Terms for Bat Surveyors, Guides to Bat Mitigation, Horseshoe Bat Mitigation and Brown Long-Eared Bat Mitigation.

 For more information call us on 029 2065 0331.